As leaders, we accept the responsibility to enable others to achieve shared purpose in conditions of uncertainty.

 Sarah El Raheb is a former Head Teaching Fellow for Public Narrative II: Loss, Difference, Power and Change class taught at Harvard Kennedy School.
 This workshop is based on the teachings from that module, building on the module Public Narrative I (Self, Us, Now).

-Join us for what will be a practical and empowering workshop, equipping you with a framework and tools to make your narrative interventions more strategic and mindful in times of challenge.
+Join us what will be a practical and empowering workshop, equipping you with a framework and tools to make your narrative interventions more strategic and mindful in times of challenge.

 Sarah ElRaheb is a Canadian-Egyptian educator and coach who specializes in teaching public narrative, organizing, and leadership.
 She has her Master’s in Education from Harvard Graduate School of Education, with a focus on the arts in education.